Hornbill-Docs/esp-fundamentals/esp-fundamentals/security/user-accounts.md

 __User Accounts__ are as you might expect, for normal users that will log into the Hornbill platform.
 So for every User, there will be an associated user account.
 A user can log into Hornbill using the login credentials associated with a user account.

-__Portal Accounts__ are another special type of account which provide a security context that is applied applied to guest logins that log into the Customer and other external contact portals.
+__Portal Accounts__ are another special type of account which provide a security context that is applied to guest logins that log into the Customer and other external contact portals.

 __Guest Accounts__ are not strictly "accounts" so warrant their own, more detailed explanation in the [Guest Accounts](#guest-accounts) section below.